DEEP152727/Delta-Demo/README.md

 # Delta-Demo
-This is an demo repository for learning
+This is a demo repository for learning Git & Github.